 Description: “A perfect balance of the bold richness of hearty Assam black tea and the subtle sweetness of coconut.”

 Review: I’m a fan of coconuts, so I was happy to see this included in my box!
-When I opened the package, there was a very strong coconut aroma which was promising.
+When I opened the package, there was a very strong coconut smell which was promising.
 The blend was made of black tea leaves and coconut specks and flavouring.

 The tea leaves unfurled and expanded quite a bit after steeping!
-I was happy that the coconut aroma remained.
+I was happy that the coconut fragrance remained.
 However, the dark brown liquor had a mild oily film.
 I tried to re-steep it to see if it was the cup, but it remained.

 When I took the first sip, I was expecting a strong coconut flavour.
 I was greeted by a very classic black tea taste; earthy and rich.
 I kept sipping hoping to get some coconut flavour, but it was very faint and at the tail end.